RatthewThePlagueBringer/SynthControl/README.md

 ## Other Files
 - main.c - the prototype C code we wrote for our OSC implementation before translating it to kernal-space C code.
-- test.c - a testing file for simulating a program that sends OSC messages to an audio device.
-Run alongside client.c.
+- sender.c - a testing file for simulating a program that sends OSC messages to an audio device.
+Run after starting listener.c.
-- client.c - a program that simulates an OSC device receiving OSC messages.
-Run alongside test.c.
+- listener.c - a program that simulates an OSC device receiving OSC messages.
+Run before sender.c.

 ## Acknowledgements
 This project was developed as a senior design project at the University of Florida.